-In 2025 and 2026, Ame will be living with and witnessing stories of the Yeongsan River (영산강) in Southwestern Jeollado (전라남도) South Korea.
+In 2025 and 2026, Ame is living with and witnessing stories of the waterways and communities in Southwestern Jeollado (전라남도) South Korea.

 • Storytelling Interviews

-I will interview locals who have a long-term connection with this land and water, focusing on community members whose livelihoods are dependent on the land and water directly.
-I will also interview people of different generations in the same family.
+I interview locals who have a long-term connection with the land and water of the Seomjin River basin, focusing on community members whose livelihoods are dependent on the land and water directly.

 • Arts-based research

-Ethnographic interview storytelling, a methodology that documents how people narrate their lived experiences within specific cultural contexts, captures how elders and residents narrate changes to the river, revealing knowledge and practices frequently overlooked in top-down frameworks, whereby government agencies develop policies without substantial community input.
+Indigenous storywork, a methodology that documents how people narrate their lived experiences within Indigenous cultural worlds, can learn from how elders and residents narrate changes to the river, revealing knowledge and practices frequently overlooked in top-down frameworks, whereby government agencies develop policies without substantial community input.
 By tracing these narratives, my study provides insights directly relevant to environmental policy: it illustrates how infrastructure shapes not only hydrological flows but the social and cultural fabric of affected communities.

 • Autoethnography